wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 2.3.3 =
+* more thoroughly fixed bug in [business_search] shortcode
+* made maps work on hosts that don't support fopen

 = 2.3.2 =
 * made featured image link to single business page in shortcode and search results